Why does Endometriosis Take so Long to be Diagnosed?

 Diverse Healthcare Teams

-Access to care also plays a role in delayed diagnosis.
-According to the National Library of Medicine, “variations in clinical practice” and differences in healthcare systems can lead to unnecessary delays.
+Access to care also plays a role.
+The National Library of Medicine notes that “variations in clinical practice” and differences in healthcare systems can lead to delays in diagnosis.

 Implications of Delayed Diagnosis

-Delayed diagnosis can have serious consequences for both physical and mental health.
-According to the National Library of Medicine,
+Waiting years for a diagnosis can have serious effects on both physical and mental health.
+The National Library of Medicine states that

 "The delay can have profound implications for patients, contributing to potentially worsened symptoms, impaired quality of life and increased healthcare costs."

-In addition, Yale News reports that “we see increased depression and anxiety in women with endometriosis,” highlighting the emotional toll of living without answers for years.
+Yale News also notes that “we see increased depression and anxiety in women with endometriosis,” which shows how not having answers for so long can take a real emotional toll.

 Resources